 DEMENTIA CAREGIVER SUPPORT GROUPS:

 Share experiences, receive encouragement, and problem-solve life challenges — and feel understood.
 Support groups are facilitated by AFC’s Masters level clinicians and are a proven way for caregivers to build knowledge and skills while receiving support from peers and professionals alike.
-Attend our support group forum, held on the second and fourth Wednesdays of each month from 6:00 pm to 7:30 pm.
-Join us at Alzheimer’s Family Center, 9451 Indianapolis Avenue, Huntington Beach, CA 92646.
+To attend our support group call 714-593-9630.
 No RSVP needed.
-Alzheimer’s Family Center offers an Dementia Care Evening Program on Wednesdays from 4 pm to 9 pm for caregivers who need respite in order to attend the Support Groups.

 ALZHEIMER’S CAREGIVER COUNSELING: